gaioguys/GAIO.jl/docs/src/getting_started.md

 ![box covering of the Hénon attractor](henon.svg)

-In addition to covering the attractor, this box collection also covers an unstable fixed point near (-1,-0.3) and its unstabe manifold (cf. [4]).
+In addition to covering the attractor, this box collection also covers an unstable fixed point near (-1,-0.3) and its unstabe manifold (cf. [subalg](@cite)).

-## References

-[1] Hénon, Michel.
-"A two-dimensional mapping with a strange attractor".
-Communications in Mathematical Physics 50.1 (1976): 69–77.

-[2] Benedicks, Michael, and Lennart Carleson.
-"The dynamics of the Hénon map."
-Annals of Mathematics 133.1 (1991): 73-169.

-[3] Zgliczynski, Piotr.
-"Computer assisted proof of chaos in the Rössler equations and in the Hénon map."
-Nonlinearity 10.1 (1997): 243.

-[4] Dellnitz, Michael, and Andreas Hohmann.
-"A subdivision algorithm for the computation of unstable manifolds and global attractors."
-Numerische Mathematik 75.3 (1997): 293-317.